Computations in extended precision#

 • if you are on a platform with support for the non-standard __float128 type, then the 128-bit IEEE floating-point type is available as the heyoka.real128 type;

-• if you are on a platform where the C/C++ long double type is implemented as a quadruple-precision IEEE floating-point type (e.g., 64-bit ARM), then the 128-bit IEEE floating-point type is available as the NumPy longdouble type.
+• if you are on a platform where the C/C++ long double type is implemented as a quadruple-precision IEEE floating-point type (e.g., 64-bit Linux ARM), then the 128-bit IEEE floating-point type is available as the NumPy longdouble type.

 In other words, extended precision computations in heyoka.py are supported via the NumPy longdouble type (which could be either an 80-bit or 128-bit floating-point type, depending on the platform) and the heyoka.real128 type (which will always be a 128-bit floating-point type, if available).